-We’re also committed to sharing these quilts and their stories as widely as possible, including with quilt lovers who won’t be able to see the quilts in person.
+Thank you for sharing your quilt story!
 We want to take our audience on a “behind the seams” tour and learn more about each quilt–the story of the quilt’s ‘why’ and ‘how’, or the completely unknown ‘who’ and ‘where’.
 We’re doing this by creating a Go Tell It at the Quilt Show! video for each quilt in the show, and featuring high-resolution photographs of each quilt.

-Here’s where you come in: we’re asking you to film one of these three minute videos about your quilts, and share photographs for our digital exhibition.
+Here’s where you come in: we’re asking you to film one of these three minute videos about your quilts, and share photographs for detail shots, if desired.
 We’ll collect these from you remotely, and get them uploaded online for viewers.

 Creating a Go Tell It video is simple, and we’re happy to help if you have any questions.
 Here’s what you’ll need: